 Much of Cape Meares was platted with the Bayocean resort as part of the same Bayocean Park subdivision.
 Their fates have been intertwined ever since.

-Barbara Bennett lived in Cape Meares then, and still does.
-She recalls attending Bayocean School in 7th grade and graduating from 8th grade there in 1945.
+Barbara Bennett lived in Cape Meares then and most of the years until her death in 2019.
+She recalled attending Bayocean School in 7th grade and graduating from 8th grade there in 1945.
 Among her fourteen classmates were her brothers Jerry and Jim Schlegel, Perry Reeder, Ernest Knutson, and the Bennett siblings: Harold, Rosemarie, and James.
-Barbara married James Bennett.
+Barbara later married James Bennett.
 He was interviewed by Rick Dancer for a video called "Oregon Ghost Towns: Bay Ocean, the saddest story of all" before passing away in 2014.
-Barbara writes the "Cape Meares Fencepost" column for the Tillamook Headlight Herald.